- We advise you to exercise normal safety precautions. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - There has been an increase in seismic activity in and around the Bardarbunga volcano.
 Local authorities have evacuated a large area north of the Vatnajökull glacier and closed the area to the public until further notice.
+Extremely high levels of sulphur dioxide have been detected at the eruption site, which may cause respiratory symptoms.
 Australians should closely monitor media and other sources of information on volcanic activity in the southeast and follow all instructions issued by local authorities.
 For further information see under Natural disasters, severe weather and climate.

 - See also our general advice for business travellers.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy